 marketing + public relations development + sponsorship strategic planning project management event coordination

-Susan Caraballo, an independent arts consultant and curator, has worked with over 100 arts organizations and individual artists, primarily in South Florida, since 1996.
+Susan Caraballo, an arts manager, producer and curator, has worked with over 100 arts organizations and individual artists, primarily in South Florida, since 1996.
 Susan began her career working as staff for some of South Florida’s most important cultural organizations including the Intercultural Dance and Music Institute (INDAMI) at FIU, Miami-Dade College’s Cultural Affairs Department/ Cultura del Lobo Performing Arts Series and the Florida Dance Association.

 In 1999, she founded Artemis, a service and presenting non-profit arts organization, whose mission was to support, develop and tour South Florida-based artists.
 Under the auspices of Artemis, Susan managed PS 742, an alternative performance space in the historic Little Havana neighborhood in Miami.
 PS 742, recognized as “Best Black Box” by the Miami New Times, played host to the likes of Portland-based musician/visual artist The Blow, Fluxus artist Allison Knowles, legendary Miami-based Spam All Stars, among many others.
 Through Artemis, Susan also consulted in the areas of grant writing, marketing and non-profit management for numerous arts organizations and individual artists such as Miami Gay and Lesbian Film Festival, Rhythm Foundation, SFCA’s interdisciplinary Sound Arts Workshop/ Subtropics Experimental Music & Sound Arts Festival and Octavio Campos/Camposition.